All posts

 Performance issues

 The QUERY function can become slow when dealing with very large datasets, especially those with thousands or millions of rows.
-Google Sheets has limitations on the amount of data it can effectively process.

 The spreadsheet where data comes to life